- Type 2 diabetes is when the body doesn't produce enough insulin, or respond correctly to insulin

-In 2015, The International Diabetes Federation reported that more than 400 million people were living with a disease called diabetes.
+In 2015, The International Diabetes Federation reported that more than 400 million people were living with a disease called diabetes around the world.
 In the UK, we spend £10B every year treating diabetes and its complications—which equates to about £20,000 every minute.
-But where does diabetes come from, what is it, and what are its symptoms?
+But what causes type 2 diabetes and what are its symptoms?
 This article will dive into these questions as well as explore insulin, the magic hormone that goes awry in diabetes.

 Diabetes is a condition where blood glucose (or blood sugar—two different names for the same thing) levels are too high over a sustained period of time.
-It’s perfectly normal to have elevated blood glucose levels after eating, but diabetes is when they don’t come back down to normal levels.
+It’s perfectly normal to have elevated blood glucose levels after eating, but with diabetes, they don’t come back down to normal levels at the rate that they should.
 There are two main causes of diabetes: Either your body doesn’t produce enough insulin, which is what we call type 2 diabetes, or your body can’t produce any insulin at all, which is called type 1 diabetes.
 Ninety percent of people with diabetes have type 2, which will be the focus of this article.

 It all begins with one of the more curious, and not often talked about, organs in the body: the pancreas.
 It sits behind your stomach, is about 6 inches long, and looks a bit like a feather made of jelly (what a visual, eh?).
 The pancreas does many amazing jobs (including being the main organ for producing the enzymes that digest all our food), but one of its key responsibilities is to control the levels of sugar in our bodies.

 The pancreas coordinates a beautiful feedback loop in the body that keeps blood sugar tightly controlled.